Back On The Pony: Why We Can't Get Enough Of 'Magic Mike'

 Speaking to The Hollywood Reporter in 2015, Ginuwine said: "[Channing's] made me stay out there.
 He’s allowed people to continue to know who I am.
 I’m grateful for that … I wrote the song in 1993.
 It came out in 1996.
 To see it sustain this amount of power for so long, it's a great thing."

 This whole backstory elevates the Magic Mike franchise above the likes of the Chippendales or Dreamboys, whose history feels slightly hollow in comparison.
-It’s also the reason people will shell out up to £129 a ticket to see Magic Mike Live at the Hippodrome Casino in London, to buy into the – ahem – magic.
+It’s also the reason people will shell out hundreds of dollars for a ticket to see Magic Mike Live to buy into the – ahem – magic.

 Having had the pure pleasure of watching Magic Mike Live myself, I expected naked men, crotches thrust in my face and screaming women.
 While all of those wishes were fulfilled (and then some), what I didn’t expect was how feminist and inclusive the show would be.
 The show follows Michelangelo, a waiter plucked from service and shown how to perform for the crowd’s pleasure, with a little help from female MC Sophie Linder-Lee.